spiral/docs/basic/structure.md

 ```

 ## Namespaces
 By default, all skeleton applications use `App` root namespace pointing to `app/src` directory.
-You can change base
+You can change the base
 to any desired namespace in `composer.json`:

 ```json